The Wachtel family from Kraków

 After the war

-Henryk and Helena survived the war – the notes in the marriage certificate evidence this
+Henryk and Helena survived the war – the notes in the marriage certificate evidence this, according to them, in the 1950s, they officially changed their names and surnames: from

 Zdjęcie Marii Wachtel z Krakowa

-A photography of Maria Wachtel /Source: Jewish Historical Institute in Warsaw
+A photography of Maria Wachtel / Source: Jewish Historical Institute in Warsaw

 Nagrobek Heleny Wachtel

-A grave of Helena Wachtel buried at Jewish cemetery in Warsaw on Okopowa Street/ source: Foundation for Documentation of Jewish Cemetries in Poland
+A grave of Helena Wachtel buried at Jewish cemetery in Warsaw on Okopowa Street / Source: Foundation for Documentation of Jewish Cemetries in Poland

 • State Archive in Przemyśl